MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-outgoing-webhook.md

     * **Name**: The webhook title and @mention tab.
     * **Callback URL**: The HTTPS endpoint that accepts JSON payloads and receives POST requests from Teams.
-    * **Description**: A detailed string that appear in the profile card and the team-level App dashboard.
+    * **Description**: A detailed string that appears in the profile card and the team-level App dashboard.
     * **Profile Picture**: An app icon for your webhook, which is optional.

 6. Select **Create**.
 The outgoing webhook is added to the current team's channel.